specklesystems/speckle-docs/user/blender.md

 Before using this connector, you'll need to follow our standard setup instructions to [**install Speckle Manager** and **add a Speckle account**](/user/manager).

-Once the Blender connector has been **installed through Manager**, you will find it under the **"Add-ons" tab of your Preferences menu**, under the "Scene" category.
+Once the Blender Connector has been **installed through Manager**, you will find it under the **"Add-ons" tab of your Preferences menu**, under the "Scene" category.
 Activate it by checking the tick box next to the Add-on name.

 ![activating the Blender Connector](./img-blender/enable-addon.png)